anujpathania/HotSniper/README.md

   MMU - Memory Management Unit

+  IFU - Instruction Fetch Unit

+  LSU - Load Store Unit

+  EU  - Execution Unit

+  TP - Total Power

+* You can toggle  tracking of any of the above indiviusual elements by modifying in "[periodic_power]" property "base.cfg".
+By default all elements tracking is set to true.

 * Example to run Perioidic Power Tracing at 10000 ns intervals -

 $ ./run-sniper -n 2 -c gainestown  --benchmarks=parsec-blackscholes-test-1 --no-roi --sim-end=last -senergystats -speriodic-power:10000